 2. Which maps are available?

 Currently maps of Africa, Asia, North America, South America, and the Pacific Ocean are available for loan.
-Minnesota will be hosting the Asia map this school year.
+Minnesota will be hosting the Africa map this school year.

 3. How big are they?
 How heavy are they?

 The sizes of the maps vary, and they are not all made to the same scale.
-Below is the size of the North America Giant Map:
+Below is the size of the Africa Map:

 Once removed from the tube, the map easily unfolds and spreads out on a basketball court.
 Two people can handle this easily.
 If necessary, the map can be folded and moved quickly for temporary storage at the end of a gym.
 The map is transported in a tube between 10’ and 12’ long, 1′ in diameter.
 The tube is made from single-wall, corrugated HDPE plastic pipe.
 The weight of the different maps inside the tubes vary, on average about they are approximately 145 lbs.
 You will need two strong individuals to lift the map when it is in its tube.